zrisher/windows_nodejs/README.md

-# windows_nodejs_cookbook
+# windows_nodejs
-Chef 12 cookbook for Node.js on Windows
+Chef cookbook for Node.js on Windows